Get Schooled

 Loan and work options

 This section will list available federal loan options, including loan types, available amounts, and interest rates.
-If you're considering student loans, it's important to keep in mind the amount of debt you would be taking on at the schools you’ve been accepted to, so that you can make an informed comparison.
+If you're considering student loans, it's important to keep in mind the amount of debt you would be taking on at the schools you’ve been accepted to.
+This can help you can make an informed comparison.

-This section also indicates whether you qualify for work-study or other campus jobs, and an estimate of how many hours you'll be able to work per week.
+This section also indicates whether you qualify for work-study and an estimate of how many hours you'll be able to work per week.
 Keep in mind that work-study can only be accessed by securing an on/off campus work-study job.
 Check with your college’s financial aid office or career center for available positions.

 Click the image below to review the Department of Education's annotated sample financial aid award letter for the 2024-2025 school year!